mate-h/evolution-of-kids-movies/README.md

 Quantifiable measurements on the subtitle text:
 - Usage of "I" instead of "we"
-- Number of character appearances per scene
+- Number of times characters, places are mentioned
+- Which character has the most dialogue
-- Emotional content / sentiment anallysis, sentiment classification
+- Emotional content / sentiment analysis, sentiment classification
 - How much dialogue does a certain character have?

 ### Python packages